 Participation in Externship Placements is also considered a privilege not a right.
-To be eligible to participate in an externship, students must be currently enrolled in the SLP graduate program and must meet the following requirements:
+To be eligible to participate in an externship, students in the traditional 2-year program must be currently enrolled in the SLP graduate program and must meet the following requirements:

-- 1. Students must have successfully completed all didactic coursework and clinical practicum.
+- Students must have successfully completed all didactic coursework and clinical practicum.
 Students must have grades of B or better in SPLP 661 (2 times), 662, 663, and 664 in order to be approved for externship placement.
-Students with a grade of "C" in coursework will need approval of the Clinic Director and Graduate Coordinator prior to being approved for externship placement.
-Students with a grade of "F" in coursework will need to repeat the course and achieve a better grade before being approved for an externship placement.
-Remember that only one course or clinic may be repeated (and only one time) during the program. - 2.
-Students must have a cumulative GPA of 3.25 or higher before beginning the externship, and they must have completed five clinical practicum courses (SPLP 661 two times, 662, 663, 664) with a grade of B or higher. - 3.
-Students must have passing scores on the Technical Standards and Professional Dispositions Assessment. - 4.
+Students with a grade of "C" in didactic coursework will need approval of the Clinic Director and Graduate Coordinator prior to being approved for externship placement.
+Students with a grade of "F" in didactic coursework will need to repeat the course and achieve a better grade before being approved for an externship placement.
+Remember that only two courses and only one clinic may be repeated (and only one time) during the program. - 2.
+Students must have a cumulative GPA of 3.25 or higher before beginning the externship, and they must have completed five clinical practicum courses (SPLP 661 two times, 662, 663, 664) with a grade of B or higher.

+- 3. Students must have passing scores on the Technical Standards and Professional Dispositions Assessment. - 4.
 Students must have successfully completed any remediation plans put into place to address deficiencies.